Nathankoth/waitlist-main-second/README.md

 |----------|-------------|----------|
 | `VITE_SUPABASE_URL` | Your Supabase project URL | No (has fallback) |
 | `VITE_SUPABASE_ANON_KEY` | Your Supabase anon key | No (has fallback) |

+## 🔒 Security

+This project is configured for secure, independent deployment:

+- **Environment Variables**: All sensitive data is stored in environment variables
+- **No Hardcoded Secrets**: No API keys or secrets are committed to version control
+- **Gitignore Protection**: All `.env` files and sensitive data are gitignored
+- **Vercel Integration**: Secure deployment with environment variable injection

+See [SECURITY.md](./SECURITY.md) for detailed security configuration.

 ## 🛡️ Independence Features